Rakhi Sawant Reveals Why She Resorted To Surgery!

 A post shared by sandiipsikcand (@sandiipsikcand) on May 30, 2018 at 7:34pm PDT

 The episode will surely be entertaining with the controversial queens on the show.
-What do you think - hit the comment box to share your views.
+Hit the comment box to share your thoughts.

 (With IANS Input)